It’s textbook Romero in John Carpenter’s convention-smashing urban Western

 Back in 1976, Assault on Precinct 13 was considered extremely graphic, especially the aforementioned murder of a child, which draws comparisons with another groundbreaking Western in Sam Peckinpah’s The Wild Bunch.
-Carpenter sketches a very real and relatable scene between Kathy and her father using very little, and the decision to use adorable Disney child star Kim Richards as his victim was inspired.
-The cute-as-a-button Kim is adorable yet perceptive during a rehearsed discussion with her father involving her grandmother, who she is tasked with convincing to relocate and move in with them following the death of her husband until the urge for an ice cream leads to an explosion of grue that could very well be mistaken for raspberry sauce.
-Kathy’s assassination is like a brutal fairy tale, dead-eyed in terms of execution, yet bathed in a white picket fence innocence.
+Carpenter sketches a very real and relatable scene between Kathy and her father using very little, and the casting of adorable Disney star Kim Richards was inspired.
+The cute-as-a-button Kim is tasked with convincing her grandmother to relocate following the death of her grandfather, something she is eager to do until the urge for an ice cream leads to an explosion of grue that could very well be mistaken for raspberry sauce.
+Kathy’s assassination is like a brutal fairy tale, dead-eyed in execution but bathed in a white picket fence innocence.
 The contrast is breathtaking.

 Carpenter’s graphic splurge did not escape the censoring exploits of the MPAA, who threatened to shackle the filmmaker’s rebel vision with the infamous “X” rating if the movie was edited with the scene intact.
-The onscreen killing of a child was rare, and remains so today, but the impact of such an image and its importance to such a thinly-sketched, low-budget movie cannot be denied.
+The onscreen killing of a child was rare, and remains so today, but the impact of such an image and its importance to such a thinly-sketched, low-budget movie cannot be underestimated.
 This proved something of a quandary for a filmmaker of Carpenter’s persuasion, but these were different times, and loopholes were there to be exploited, though Carpenter’s response wasn’t so much a loophole as it was an act of sheer, bald-faced audacity.
-On the advice of distributor CKK, the director would present the MPAA with a cut version in order to qualify for an “R” rating before simply distributing the uncut version, and it worked a treat.
-Boy, how times have changed!
+On the advice of distributor CKK, the director would present the MPAA with a cut version in order to qualify for an “R” rating before simply distributing the uncut version, an insolent stand against executive meddling that we can all be thankful for.

 Lt.
 Ethan Bishop : [shoves cop violently to one side] Get away from him!